 Private Payer Policy for PAs

 Practices must ascertain the payment policy and claims submission instructions for services provided by PAs from each payer with whom they contract.
 Policies vary by company.
-The OAPA is willing to help you find different insurance policies.
+Much has been done legislatively to help in this area in recent years.
+PAs are now recognized as the PCP so that patient’s are not paying a higher co-pay to see the PA.
+See Title 59 O.S.
+521. The OAPA is willing to help you if needed.

 First Assisting at Surgery